NielsSkovgaard/starwars/README.md

 -
 **Add planet**

 When starting the application the first time, the collection is empty.
-We can make the following two POSTs to add the two planets.
+We can make the following two POSTs to add two planets.

 <pre>
 <b><u>Request</u></b>